Baratza Encore vs Virtuoso. Is It Worth Spending More For The Latter?

 Choosing any of these two grinders is a decision you won’t regret, because of their quality and consistent performance.
 They can also be user-calibrated to match your specific grinding requirements.

 Just remember, damn great coffee isn’t just about the grinder - make sure to pair it with an equally dependable brewer and freshly-roasted beans so you can enjoy a pleasant coffee experience everyday.

-If you’ve gone mad and after reading the Bartaza Encore vs Virtuosa showdown you’re STILL on the fence, take a look at some of these other popular grinder reviews right here.
+If you’ve gone mad and after reading the Bartaza Encore vs Virtuosa showdown you’re STILL on the fence, take a look at some of other similar favourites on the market.
+We cover them here.